2017 Fall Sports Round-Up: Marauders Make Postseason Runs In All Sports

 Senior Phin Choukas, who placed second in the individual championship, made it clear that the team’s successes did not come without discipline.
 “We practice everyday, which other teams don’t do,” he said.
 “I think everyone was a lot more serious about it this year,” Choukas added.
 “There were people playing during the summer too.”
 Senior David Lehmann echoed this sentiment, saying that coach John Donnelly “put in two hours a day to make sure we were playing.”
 Donnelly’s emphasis on good sportsmanship (for which the Marauders won an award) likely helped to instill professionalism too.

 Other factors played a role as well.
 “We definitely had good team chemistry,” said Choukas.
 The presence of 15 players helped too, especially when the match schedule became tight in late September.
 “We were able to sub out easily and still be really successful,” stated Lehmann.

 The girls golf team also enjoyed major victories this season.
 Freshman Natalie Morhun distinguished herself by winning first place at the NHIAA Girls Golf Championship, followed by junior Marta Sanchez (who tied for fourth place), and sophomore Meredith Morhun (Natalie’s sister, who earned 14th place).

-With all that said, expect so tough competition for Hanover High next year; the Marauders will be moving up to Division I.
+With all that said, expect some tough competition for Hanover High next year; the Marauders will be moving up to Division I.

 Another great season of boy’s varsity soccer has come to an end.
 This season, the average player was younger than usual.
 The team had a rough start in the season, starting with a 2-4 win-loss record.
 But they pulled it together and won 10 games in a row.
 Their final record for the season was 13 wins, 4 losses, and 1 tie.
 Compared to recent years, this record is around conventional performance.